hargoniX/master/thesis/thesis.typ

 practical implementation takes three notable deviations from the theoretical description.
 First, it supports arbitrary interleavings of type and term parameters to constants.
 Second, it treats some logical connectives, such as Lean's `And`, `Iff`, `Eq`, and `Exists`, specially so they can later be directly translated to Nunchaku's logic.
-This is not necessary but useful because many of Nunchaku's backend solvers have special support for these constants.
+This is not required for soundness, but useful because many of Nunchaku's backend solvers have special support for these constants.
 Thus encoding them directly, instead of as inductive predicates, improves the reasoning abilities of the solvers.
 Lastly, the encoding has special support for the previously mentioned matchers and casesOn constructs.
-This is necessary because they use a kind of dependently typed polymorphism that is out of scope for the general translation.
+This special casing is necessary because they use a kind of dependently typed polymorphism that is out of scope for the general translation.
 Fortunately, these constants are almost always used in a way where they can be monomorphized easily on the fly.
 Hence, they are already eliminated in this step, so the monomorphization does not have to deal with them.